rbiggs/chocolatechip-ui/documentation/chui-js.markdown

     Copyright 2011 Robert Biggs: www.choclatechip-ui.com
     License: BSD
-    Version 0.8.5 beta
+    Version 1.0

+	Includes:
+	iScroll v4.1.9 ~ Copyright (c) 2011 Matteo Spinelli, http://cubiq.org
+	Released under MIT license, http://cubiq.org/license

 &nbsp;

 ##Variable: $.libraryName

+By default ChocolateChip.js always assigns its $ and $$ variables to the global variables $chocolatechip and $$chocolatechip respectively.
+However, if ChocolateChip sees that the global variable $ already exists and it does not have $.libraryName with a value of "ChocolateChip", it does not assign $ and $$ to the global namespace.
+This would be the case where you loaded jQuery, Prototype, Mootools, Zepto or some other library that uses $ before ChocolateChip.
-If the global variable $ belongs to ChocolateChip, this will have a value of "ChocolateChip", otherwise $ belongs to some other library.
-In that case, ChocolateChip-UI will assign the variable window.$chocolatechip to its $ and $$chocolatechip to its $$ variables.
-This allows you to use ChocolateChip and ChocolateChip-UI with other libraries that use $ and/or $$.
-When ChocolateChip-UI aliases its $ and $$ objects to $chocolatechip and $$chocolatechip, you need to enclose you ChocolateChip specific code in an anonymous function and pass in $chocolatechip and $$chocolatechip as arguments:
+If you want to use another library with ChocolateChip, all you have to do is load in that library first, then the ChocolateChip-UI files and then sandbox your ChocolateChip-UI code.
+You do that by enclosing ChocolateChip specific code in an anonymous function and passing in $chocolatechip and $$chocolatechip as arguments:

 **Example:**